lisekarimi/changit/README.md

 Changit is an AI-powered tool that auto-generates changelogs from git commits to save hours of manual work.
 Available as both CLI and GUI.

+🌐 **Visit the [landing page](https://changit.lisekarimi.com) to learn more, chat with our AI assistant, and explore the documentation.**

 ## ✨ Features

 - 🤖 **AI-powered**: Uses Claude or GPT to categorize commits